Lost in Austen: Episode 2

 While nursing a sick Jane with the then-unknown drug paracetamol at Netherfield Park, Amanda finally puts a stop to Bingley's advances to her.
 Claiming to be a lesbian, she is able to direct his amorous attentions back to Jane.
 Darcy, however, argues with Amanda about her bringing Jane to Netherfield Park, while Bingley's sister Caroline takes a dislike to Amanda, seeing her as a potential rival for Darcy, and continually tries to embarrass her.
 She insists that Amanda play the piano for them, but upon her revelation that she cannot play, Amanda instead sings Petula Clark's song "Downtown" and receives great applause from Darcy and Bingley.
 Caroline snidely tells Amanda that she will never get the riches she's looking for, but she at least won't starve.
 Amanda, in retaliation, boasts of her income of 27,000 pounds a year, which is enormous by Georgian standards, and much larger than Darcy's income.

-As the Bennet ladies return to Longbourn, their carriage breaks down, but an army officer, Wickham, plays gallant rescuer.
-Amanda warns Wickham (who, in the novel, is set to run away with Lydia) that she knows what he is up to and is watching him.
+As the Bennet ladies return to Longbourn, their carriage breaks down, but an army officer, George Wickham, plays gallant rescuer.
+Amanda warns Wickham (who, in the novel, will later run away with Lydia) that she knows what he is up to and is watching him.

 Repulsive cousin Mr Collins, a cleric and the heir presumptive to Longbourn under the entail, visits Longbourn to gain a wife, much to the excitement of Mrs Bennet.
-When he starts a proposal to Jane, Amanda intervenes, offering Elizabeth's best friend and his fiancée in the novel, Charlotte Lucas.
+When he starts a proposal to Jane, Amanda intervenes, offering Elizabeth's best friend (and his fiancée later in the novel), Charlotte Lucas.
 Mr Collins, however, misunderstands, and proposes to Amanda.
 She accepts in order to save Jane.

 Amanda sends Bingley and Jane on a walk to push them together.
 When Bingley consents to host a ball, Amanda hopes that events have returned to coincide with the novel.
 However, at the ball Darcy convinces Bingley not to marry Jane, telling him that her family, influenced by Amanda, are only after his money.
 Bingley gives Jane the cold shoulder, and she flees in tears.

 A mischievous Wickham begins to discredit Amanda, spreading rumours that her vast income comes from her deceased father, a fishmonger.
 Mr Collins, on hearing of this, breaks off his engagement with Amanda, and she knees him in the groin.

 Jane, believing that Bingley no longer loves her, accepts her mother's advice and unhappily marries Mr Collins.
+Charlotte leaves for Africa.
 A disgusted Mr Bennet angrily refuses to sleep in the same bed as his wife, believing that she has condemned Jane.

 Amanda questions Bingley, who reveals that he does love Jane, but Darcy's stronger will has prevailed over his own.
 Amanda accuses Darcy of crushing his friend's chance for happiness.
 She now decides that he does not deserve Elizabeth.
-Darcy retorts that Amanda repulses him, and he walks out.
+Darcy retorts that Amanda repels him, and he walks out.